heakna1/Spaceman-Game/READme.md

 ## Getting Started

-To play this game luve you can click this link
+To play this game, click this [link](https://heakna1.github.io/Spaceman-Game/).

 Instructions:

 * Click the "play" button to get to the game screen
 * Use the letter buttons on the left side of the screen to guess the word that is hidden by the underscores
 * If you guess a wrong letter your character, Lonk(character on the left), will take damage.
 If you guess a correct letter your opponent, Gamon(character on the right), will take damage.
+The wrong letters will gray out and be disabled so you do not choose them again.
 * Pick letters until either the hidden word is uncovered and you win, or you run out of guesses and you lose.
 * Hint: the hidden words may be easier to guess for users with Legend of Zelda knowledge